Same-sex marriage (SSM) in Kentucky.

 Lawyers hired by the state attempted to justify the ban on the basis that only an opposite-sex couple can naturally procreate.
 They argued that this tends to promote "... long-term economic stability through stable birth rates."
 Judge Heyburn rejected this argument saying that to ban marriage by same-sex couples:

-"... makes just as little sense as excluding post-menopausal [opposite-sex] couples or infertile couples."
+"... makes just as little sense as excluding [opposite-sex] post-menopausal couples or infertile couples [from marriage]."
 3,4

 The two couples were added to the case Bourke v.
 Beshear.
 The case was renamed Timothy Love, et al. v.
 Steve Beshear -- commonly referred to as "Love v.
 Beshear."